modmail-dev/patreon-hosted-modmail-setup-guide/transfer.md

 ![Find Repl Secret](https://i.imgur.com/zT6W00E.png){: style="max-width: 50%;"}

-You will be greeted with a popup text box containing your secrets, copy everything in there and send back it to Patreon Modmail DM.<br>**Note: it must include the token, MongoDB connection string, and guild ID.**
+You will be greeted with a pop-up text box containing your secrets, copy everything in there and send back it to Patreon Modmail DM.<br>**Note: it must include the token, MongoDB connection string, and guild ID.**

 ![Secret Example](https://i.imgur.com/HvcvNd3.png)

-If your bot is still running, press on the **Stop** button at the top and disable any uptime robots you may have enabled to stop the current bot from running.
+If your bot is still running, press the **Stop** button at the top and disable any uptime robots you may have enabled to stop the current bot from running.
 Otherwise, your bot may send duplicate messages.

 Lastly, choose a memorable name for your Logviewer.
 You will be provided with a log URL under our **.modmail.dev** domain name.
 You can choose anything you like (with a few restrictions), if you feel it's reasonable, then most likely we do too!
 Note: only 3-16 alphanumeric characters are allowed.
 Send this to Patreon Modmail DM as well.